-The Phlebotomy program of study can be completed in a single semester with classes beginning each fall.
 Students must have completed all required Learning Support courses before admission to the program is granted.
 A Certificate of Completion will be awarded when all requirements are satisfied.

 Sem.
 Hrs.
-PHLE 1101 Fall A Term Phlebotomy I 2 PHLE 1102 Fall B Term Clinical Phlebotomy II 4 6 Additional Costs and In addition to tuition, fee Liability insurance Uniforms/lab coats Laboratory Supplie es and books, costs include the following: \$ 17.50 150.00
+PHLE 1101 Fall Term Phlebotomy I 2 PHLE 1102 Fall Term Clinical Phlebotomy II 4 6 Additional Costs and In addition to tuition, fee Liability insurance Uniforms/lab coats Laboratory Supplie s and books, costs include the following: \$ 17.50 150.00